9001/copyparty/README.md

 with read-write support,  supports winXP and later, macos, nautilus/gvfs

 general usage:
-* login with any username + your password, or put your password in the username field and leave password empty
+* login with any username + your password, or put your password in the username field (password field can be empty/whatever)

 on macos, connect from finder:
 * [Go] -> [Connect to Server...] -> http://192.168.123.1:3923/